VILLASframework/node/tools/python/README.md

 # Python tools

-These python scripts are intended to manipulate measurements recorded by S2SS's `file` node-type.
+These python scripts are intended to manipulate measurements recorded by VILLASnode's `file` node-type.

 ## Exampples